Main

 Cubicle: An Adaptive Educational Gaming Platform for Training Spatial Visualization Skills

-Ziang Xiao, Helen Wauck, Zeya Peng, Hanfei Ren, Lei Zhang, Shiliang Zuo, Yuqi Yao, and Wai-Tat Fu (IUI 2018)
+Ziang Xiao, Helen Wauck, Zeya Peng, Hanfei Ren, Lei Zhang, Shiliang Zuo, Yuqi Yao, and Wai-Tat Fu

-We study gamification as a way to motivate first year engineering students to take part in an online workshop designed to train their spatial visualization skills.
+In this paper, we study gamification as a way to motivate first year engineering students to take part in an online workshop designed to train their spatial visualization skills.
 Our game contains eight modules, each designed to train a different component of spatial visualization.